Turkey–Uzbekistan relations

-During the early 1990s, Turkey has made early commitments for expansion of trade and cooperation, funding Uzbek development schemes with a US$700 million (worth $1.3 billion USD in 2020) credit and pledging yearly 2,000 scholarships for Uzbek students to study in Turkey.
+During the early 1990s, Turkey has made early commitments for expansion of trade and cooperation, funding Uzbek development schemes with a US$700 million (worth US$1.3 billion in 2020) credit and pledging yearly 2,000 scholarships for Uzbek students to study in Turkey.

 Since then, Turkey and Uzbekistan have developed a strong relationship with more than 100 bilateral agreements and protocols concluded between the two countries.
 Uzbekistan, as the only Central Asian state bordering on all other countries, is important to the Turkish commitment in ensuring stability, prosperity, and security in Central Asia.